borysovamaryna/a-b-test-analytics/README.md

-# a-b-test-analytics

-## Опис
-Цей проєкт складається з 3 основних частин:
-1. Містить SQL-запит для аналізу поведінки користувачів  рамках АВ тестувань.  При цьому аналіз базується на сесіях користувачів та включає взаємодію з продуктом, конверсії та події в розрізі країн, континентів, девайсів та каналів.
-2. Подальний аналіз тесту в Python
-3. Далі отримані дані були використані для створення dashboard в Tableau

-# Частина 1

-##  Що реалізовано

-У запиті:

-- об'єднано дані сесій, подій та замовлень
-- враховано A/B тест (test, test_group)
-- розраховано ключові метрики:
-  - кількість сесій
-  - кількість сесій із замовленнями
-  - кількість подій
-  - кількість нових акаунтів

-## Структура запиту

-**1. general_info**

-Базова інформація по сесіях:

-- дата
-- країна
-- девайс
-- канал
-- A/B тест

-**2. session_with_orders**

-Кількість сесій, які завершились замовленням

-**3. events**

-Агрегація подій користувачів (event_name)

-**4. sessions**

-Загальна кількість сесій

-**5. new_account**

-Кількість нових зареєстрованих користувачів

-**Фінальний запит**

-Фінальний запит формує уніфіковану таблицю з такими метриками:
+#  A/B Test Analytics

+##  Description

+This project consists of 3 main parts:

+1. A SQL query for analyzing user behavior within A/B testing experiments.
+The analysis is based on user sessions and includes product interactions, conversions, and events across countries, continents, devices, and traffic channels.
+2. Further analysis of the experiment in Python.
+3. Visualization of the results in a Tableau dashboard.

+#  Part 1 — SQL Data Preparation

+##  What was implemented

+The SQL query includes:

+- joining session, event, and order data
+- inclusion of A/B test identifiers (`test`, `test_group`)
+- calculation of key metrics:
+  - number of sessions
+  - number of sessions with orders
+  - number of events
+  - number of new accounts

+##  Query structure

+### `general_info`

+Basic session-level information:

+- date
+- country
+- device
+- traffic channel
+- A/B test

+### `session_with_orders`

+Number of sessions that resulted in an order

+### `events`

+Aggregation of user events (`event_name`)

+### `sessions`

+Total number of sessions

+### `new_account`

+Number of newly registered users

+## 📦 Final dataset

+The final query produces a unified table with the following metrics:

 - session
 - session with orders
 - events
 - new account

-Дані представлені у форматі:
+Data format:

-- дата
+- date
-- країна
+- country
-- девайс
+- device
-- канал
+- channel
-- A/B тест
+- A/B test
-- назва метрики (event_name)
+- metric name (`event_name`)
-- значення (value)
+- value

-## Технології
+## 🛠 Technologies

-- SQL (BigQuery / стандарт SQL)
+- SQL (BigQuery / standard SQL)

-# Частина 2
+#  Part 2 — Metric Calculation in Python

-## Розрахунок метрик
+##  Metric aggregation

-Дані були агреговані з використанням pivot-таблиці, де для кожного тесту та групи (A/B) обчислено:

-- кількість сесій (session)
+Data was aggregated using pivot tables.
+For each test and group (A/B), the following were calculated:

+- number of sessions (`session`)
-- кількість подій:
+- event counts:
   - add_payment_info
   - add_shipping_info
   - begin_checkout
   - new_accounts

-На основі цих даних розраховано conversion rate для кожної метрики:
+##  Conversion rates

+Conversion rates were calculated for each metric:

 - add_payment_info / session
 - add_shipping_info / session